mariaedwards/mariaedwards/README.md

 ### Hi there 👋
 I am Maria, and I've been developing professionally for 9+ years.
 I am a generalist and comfortable wearing many hats.
 I 💛💛💛💛 great UX and beautiful, simple, and functional UIs; that is why, as a developer, for my work, I strive to achieve this self-set standard of a **delightful user experience** - accessible, usable, beautiful, secure, performant and valuable.
 - 🔭 Past 2 years I've been working with **python**/**flask**/**GCP** stack in an exciting HR SaaS startup.
-- ⚡️ Fun fact: I'm self-taught and learned web development by building a business for about 4 years.
+- ⚡️ I'm self-taught and learned web development by building a business for about 4 years.

 **My toolkit**: